 Citation is here.
 And here.

-Why should we protect individual rights if people are starving?
-We know exactly how this plays out.
-100 million people murdered by socialist ideologues in the 20th century.
+Why should protecting the rights of any given individual be more important than “feeding the starving?”
+We know exactly how this philosophy plays out: 100 million people murdered by socialist ideologues in the 20th century (even before counting battle deaths).
 Because socialists cared so much.

 Last week we noted the 243rd anniversary of the publication of Common Sense — Thomas Paine’s Common Sense, that is.
 The importance of this document for the formation of the United States of America can hardly be over-estimated.
 And the general good . . . sense . . . of